|Old Bull Lee

 In 1940 public opinion was 86% opposed to entering the war against Germany.
 An "isolationist" grass-roots organization known as the America First Committee gained widespread membership and support from prominent Americans such as Charles Lindbergh.
 Both presidential candidates in the 1940 election explicitly declared their desire to keep American soldiers out of the European war.

 It is now well known that Roosevelt, the winning candidate, was lying.
 He was working covertly throughout his campaign and afterwards to bring America into the war along side Great Britain.
 He actively sought to provoke German military attacks on the U.S. He knew that only a massive attack against America could reverse powerful political opposition to U.S. entry into the war.
 The Japanese attack against Pearl Harbor gave him what he wanted.

 Debate over Roosevelt's role in provoking the attack on Pearl Harbor has been raging for decades.
-The debate took a new direction with the 2000 publication of Robert Stinnett's book Day of Deception.
+The debate took a new direction with the 2000 publication of Robert Stinnett's book Day of Deceit.
 The book is the product of seventeen years of labor in the WWII archives and interviews with surviving intelligence operatives.
 Its author, a WWII naval officer and journalist, argues that FDR's aggressive pre-war policies against Japan were intended to provoke attack in Hawaii.
 Furthermore, he believes that Roosevelt had foreknowledge of the Japanese attack but refused to warn US commanders in the Pacific.
 He believes FDR's reasons were based on the president's desire to overcome domestic opposition to war by maximizing the devastation to American naval power and military personnel.